bigmlcom/bigml-php/README.rst

-BigML Php Bindings
+BigML PHP Bindings
 =====================
-In this repository you'll find an open source Php client that gives you a simple binding to interact with `BigML <https://bigml.com>`_.
+In this repository you'll find an open source PHP client that gives you a simple binding to interact with `BigML <https://bigml.com>`_.

 This module is licensed under the `Apache License, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_.